youyanggu/covid19_projections/index.md

 Please note: Our infections estimate includes **ALL** infected people, not just those that took a coronavirus test kit and tested positive.
 The vast majority of infected individuals did NOT get tested due to 1) lack of available testing, 2) they are only mildly symptomatic or 3) they do not know they are carrying the virus.

-**NEW as of April 15**: We now assume social distancing will be relaxed starting on June 1, leading to higher projections than prior iterations.
+**NEW as of April 15**: We now assume social distancing will be relaxed starting on June 1, leading to a "second wave" of infections starting in late June.
 Learn more about our assumptions [here](/about/#assumptions).

 ## Current Projection for US (Updated Daily - Last Updated: Apr 21):
 <p align="center">